jon-jacky/home/comments.md

   audience who, it might seem, had little in common with the character or its intended readership.
 How did he bring that off?

-  (*Catcher* was serialized in magazines in 1945 and 1946 and published as a book in 1951.
-The paperback I remmber was published in 1953.)
+  (I have since learned that *Catcher* was serialized in magazines in 1945 and 1946 and published as a book in 1951.
+The paperback I remember was published in 1953.)

 Jul 2023